We have the following Apple Trees in stock They are bare rooted.

 Pacific Rose™ (Sciros) M106

 This New Zealand variety has distinctive, clear rose-pink skin.
 The flesh is firm, crisp and juicy with a rich-sweet taste.
 A Gala and Splendour cross, this apple reaches maturity mid-season.

 One of the earliest apples it has a sweet-tart flavour if fully ripened on the tree.
-Often used as a cooking apple for apple pies and sauce, but creates a lot of fluid when cooked.
+Often used as a cooking apple for apple pies and sauce but creates a lot of fluid when cooked.
 Sometimes also used for juice and cider.
-It is the key ingredient in the production of Obstler, an Austrian fruit brandy.
-It is probably one ofv the oldest comercial apple dating back to the 1700s in Denmark
+It is the key ingredient in the production of Bossler, an Austrian fruit brandy.
+It is probably one of the oldest commercial apples dating back to the 1700s in Denmark